 Being part of the AN2 project enables me to work with a fantastic team who embody the ethos of continuous improvement to offer training and support to women to successfully gain a qualification, developing their skills and confidence along the way in order to realise their full potential.

-Tash oversees the delivery of all of Chwarae Teg’s policy and research work including engagement with the Welsh Government, National Assembly for Wales and UK Parliament, managing research projects and securing new opportunities to influence change.
+Tash oversees all of Chwarae Teg’s policy and research work, including our engagement with the Senedd, Welsh Government, Westminster and UK Government.
+Tash ensures that we translate research into clear policy recommendations focused on tackling the structural causes of gender inequality, and seeks out new opportunities to influence change.

-Tash has a firm understanding of the policy landscape in Wales, particularly in relation to equality, poverty, education and skills and the economy.
-She is a critical asset of Chwarae Teg, leading the way by translating research into policy recommendations for both the UK and Welsh governments by way of consultations, briefing papers and representing Chwarae Teg at events and public sessions.
+Tash has a firm understanding of the policy landscape in Wales, particularly in relation to equality, poverty, skills and the economy.
+She is a critical asset of Chwarae Teg, having recently led on the Gender Equality Review and our Manifesto for a Gender Equal Wales, and frequently represents Chwarae Teg at events and public sessions.

 With over 25 years’ experience in education, I am a firm believer in the concept of life-long learning.
 Whether it’s a formal qualification or learning to develop confidence and self-awareness, it is something that I enjoy sharing to help people feel more empowered.